rkabani19/top-apps/README.md

 # Top Apps
-An RSS feed app for the top android apps int Play Store.
+An RSS feed app for the top mobile apps.